DhruvAthaide/StockFinancialDashboard/README.md

 - **Stock Comparison**: Compare multiple stocks side-by-side to evaluate performance metrics.

 - **Technical Indicators**: Calculate and visualize common technical indicators (e.g., moving averages, RSI) to assist in trading decisions.

+- **More Visualization Tools**: Added more visualization tools such as heatmaps, scatter plots, and bar charts to provide a more comprehensive view of the Stocks.

 - **Responsive Design**: Access the dashboard from various devices with a user-friendly interface.